Updated: November 2023

 In this post you’ll find we also refer to MTL (Mouth-to-Lung), DL (Direct-Lung) or RDL (Restricted Direct-Lung) inhale.
 You can find an explanation of what these terms mean in our MTL v.
 DL guide.

-Device | Pod type | Inhale style | What’s special |
+Device | Pod type | Inhale style | What’s special? |

 ---|---|---|---|

-Hexa Pro | Closed pod | MTL | Easy to use, great for beginners |
+Elf Bar Elfa Pro | Closed pod | MTL | Easy to use, disposable flavour |

 Vaporesso Xros 3 & Xros 3 Mini | Open pod | MTL/RDL | Great flavour, long-lasting battery & pods |

-Vaporesso Xros 3 Nano | Open pod | MTL/RDL | Easy to use, great flavour |
+Vaporesso Xros Pro | Open pod | MTL/RDL | High-quality, fast charging |

 Oxva Xlim Pro | Open pod | MTL/RDL | Easy to use yet versatile |